Frequently Asked Questions (FAQ)

 Q: Do graduates of this master's program continue on to doctoral programs?

-A: Most students go into some form of clinical practice after obtaining their MFT license.
-Roughly a quarter or less of the graduates of the SF State Clinical Psychology Master's Program continued on to doctoral programs, either directly after obtaining the master's degree or after a year or more.
-Usually this is done to gain experience in research or teaching.
-However, this master's program does not prepare students for doctoral training in research oriented programs.
+A: It depends on the focus of the student.
+Most students in the Clinical Focus area go into some form of clinical practice after obtaining their MFT license.
+Roughly a quarter or less of these Clinical Focus graduates continued on to doctoral programs, either directly after obtaining the master's degree or after a year or more.

 Q: Do doctoral programs give credit for work done in the master's program?

 A: This varies a great deal by the doctoral institution.
 Some institutions credit up to a year of coursework while others do not allow any credit for master's coursework.